Joris Chougrani

-Joris Chougrani (born 30 March 1991) is a French professional footballer who plays as left-back for Ligue 2 club Rodez AF.
+Joris Chougrani (born 30 March 1991) is a French former professional footballer who played as left-back.

 Professional career

 Chougrani is a youth product of Rodez AF, having joined the club at the age of 12.
 He made his professional debut with Rodez in a 2–0 Ligue 2 win over AJ Auxerre on 26 July 2019.

 Personal life

 Born in France, Chougrani is of Algerian descent.